superbrown/tag-based-logger/README.md

 		at java.lang.reflect.Method.invoke(Method.java:606)
 		at com.intellij.rt.execution.application.AppMain.main(AppMain.java:120)

-The only implementation so far is a wrapper for Log4j.
-The API mirrors Log4j's, just having optional arguments to designate tags (as above).
-Also, the wrapper's constructor takse 0..n tags as arguments, designating tags that are to be applied (at a minimum) to each log entry the logger makes.
+The only implementation of this so far is a wrapper for Log4j.
+Its API mirrors Log4j's, but the logging methods have optional arguments to designate tags (as above).
+Additionally, the wrapper's constructor takse 0..n tags as arguments, designating tags that will be applied (at a minimum) to each log entry the logger generates.

 For example: